-Convert all the boring, dynamic and too long URLs into an organized system that could be read clearly by the search engines and searchers alike.
-Make sure that you make the correct use of keyphrases for the URL of each internal page.
+Convert all the boring, dynamic and too long URLs into an organized system that could be read clearly by search engines and searchers alike.
+Make sure that you make the correct use of key phrases for the URL of each internal page.

 There is a plethora of online resources, which could be used to perform such tests.
 It is highly recommended to verify the compatibility of the website with each browser.

-After all the URL’s are redirected, meta data properly inserted and fulfillment that the site is ready to launch, create and XML Sitemap and upload it on Google and Bing Webmasters Tools.
-XML sitemaps allow search engines to understand properly what exactly you website is all about and connects it well with the target audience who are looking for the products or services that you are offering.
+After all the URL’s are redirected, metadata is properly inserted and fulfilled that the site is ready to launch, create an XML Sitemap and upload it on Google and Bing Webmasters Tools.
+XML sitemaps allow search engines to understand properly what exactly your website is all about and connects it well with the target audience who are looking for the products or services that you are offering.